Amne-Dev/MuslimHome/README.md

 - System tray icon for quick show/hide, refresh, and startup toggle actions.
 - Optional launch-on-startup setting managed through the tray menu (Windows).
 - Toggle between English and Arabic translations, including RTL layout for Arabic.
+- Switch between light and dark themes or follow the system theme from the Settings dialog.

 ## Project Structure